super-kernel/framework-skeleton/README.md

 # framework-skeleton

-A skeleton of SuperKernel framework that provided by official team
+A skeleton of SuperKernel framework that provided by official team.